AndyWright360/Quest_Board/README.md

 - **Centralised Event Management:** Access to all events created and joined by the user is provided, allowing easy management within a single space.
 User-created and joined events are arranged into separate sections for enhanced clarity and organisation.

 - **No Events Message:** In case no created or joined events exist, a message prompts the user to either create a new event or explore existing events on the events page.
-This encourages user engagement and activity to further foster a sense of community amoungst users.
+This encourages user engagement and activity to further foster a sense of community amongst users.

 - **Delete Modal:** Upon clicking the 'Delete' button, a modal will appear to confirm that the user wants to proceed with this action.